hakillha/medic_toolset/fast/FASTER.md

 ## Linux Cheatsheet
 * Count number of files recursively: `find DIR_NAME -type f | wc -l`
+# Ideas
+* Regularization: weight decay/l2 norm loss
+tensorflow.org/guide/migrate
+* Use the upgrade script to only upgrade the model module and write a new pipeline?

+# Note
 # Garage
 What need to be changed in `test_graph_disease.py`:
 `info_paths`